brammool/vim/README.md

 # What is Vim9?

-Vim9 script takes Vim script in a new direction with the intention of making it faster and more in line with other programmling languages.
+Vim9 script takes Vim script in a new direction with the intention of making it faster and more in line with other programming languages.

 THIS WORK HAS BEEN INCLUDED IN THE MAIN VIM REPOSITORY.
-THIS IS OUTDATED.
+THIS REPOSITORY IS OUTDATED.

 It is kept here for historic reasons.
-Many things changed after users have eplored the new features and started writing plugins.
+Many things changed after users have explored the new features and started writing plugins.
 These changes are not included here.

-# What is this repository?
+# What is in this repository?

 This was an experimental fork of [Vim](https://github.com/vim/vim).
 It explored ways of making Vim script faster and better,